MarceloZardoBR/typescript-shirt-ecommerce/README.md

 2 - You will need to have MongoDB in you machine or ina docker..

-3 - You need to create the products data for test, follow the entity below: (backend/src/models/products.ts)

-	- name: String,
-    - photo: String,
-    - price: String,
-    - size: String,
+3 - Run "yarn dev:server" for backend and "yarn start"

 ## Developed By